shellyalmo/petlify/README.md

 This is a Frontend mid-project as part of Appleseeds' Fullstack Bootcamp.

-Petlify is a CRUD React App that consumes data from The cat API[https://thecatapi.com/] , and The Dog API[https://thedogapi.com/], and performs CRUS actions on the data stored in Firestore database, which updates on real-time.
+Petlify is a CRUD React App that consumes data from The cat API[https://thecatapi.com/] , and The Dog API[https://thedogapi.com/], and performs CRUD actions on the data stored in Firestore database, which updates on real-time.
 ### Technologies:
 - React
 - Firebase